-The story of Hood is quintessentially American – a small town business, started in Boston’s oldest neighborhood, by a milkman who noticed his clients wanted fresher, higher quality milk.
+Hood’s story is quintessentially American – a small business started in Boston’s oldest neighborhood by a milkman who noticed his customers wanted fresher, higher-quality milk.
 Since its humble beginning, Harvey Perley Hood’s milk company – HP Hood – has become an institution in New England and beyond.
-Today Hood is recognized as the top dairy brand in New England, and is one of the largest dairy processors in the United States with 13 manufacturing plants.
+Today, Hood is recognized as the leading dairy brand in New England.
+They are one of the largest dairy producers in the United States, with 13 manufacturing plants.

 Hood now employs approximately 3,000 people in more than 41 locations across the United States – from California to Maine.
-Hood manufactures a variety of branded products, private label and licensed products in all, approximately 2,000 unique products as of July 2021.
+Hood manufactures various branded products, private label and licensed products in all, approximately 2,000 unique products as of July 2021.

 Hood’s growth has come with increased employment demands.
-With an eye to maintaining its focus on quality and freshness, Hood employs research and development scientists, quality assurance experts and high-speed production engineers.
-To meet the demands of coast-to-coast manufacturing and order fulfilment, Hood is undergoing a data estate modernization that requires data engineers and SAP developers.
+With a focus on quality and freshness, Hood employs research and development scientists, quality assurance experts, and high-speed production engineers.
+To meet the demands of coast-to-coast manufacturing and order fulfillment, Hood is undergoing data estate modernization that requires data engineers and SAP developers.
 In an ultra-competitive job market, HP Hood has been able to stem shortages in critical positions by sponsoring employees on H-1B, TN and STEM OPT visas, and through permanent resident sponsorship.

 And for that, Hood relies on FordMurray.

-Alisha Garry, Director of Human Resources and Talent Acquisition at Hood, said FordMurray has been an essential partner in HP Hood’s immigration work.
+Alisha Garry, Director of HR and Talent Acquisition at Hood, said FordMurray is an essential partner in HP Hood’s immigration work.

 “FordMurray has been very responsive and available, they really guide us through every petition,” Alisha explained.
 “They are great support for our team, and also great support for our employees.
 That says a lot.”

-HP Hood hires through the competitive H-1B visa program, along with TN visas, STEM OPT sponsorship and sponsorship for permanent resident status.
-Alisha and talent acquisition managers Caitlin Cannon and Ernie Lorenzo are now familiar with the processes – and FordMurray has been critical in getting everyone up to speed.
+HP Hood hires through the competitive H-1B visa program, TN visas, STEM OPT sponsorship, and sponsorship for permanent resident status.
+Alisha and talent acquisition managers Caitlin Cannon and Ernie Lorenzo are now familiar with the processes.
+FordMurray has been critical in getting everyone up to speed.

 “FordMurray was really excellent on the soup to nuts support all the way across the board,” Ernie said.
 With the knowledge of how to properly sponsor noncitizen individuals for work visas and permanent residence, Hood has added critical employees to its operations.

-“We have been able to bring in really good talent that’s brought diverse perspectives and expertise,” Ernie explained.
+“We are able to bring in really good talent that’s brought diverse perspectives and expertise,” Ernie explained.
 “That has been hugely helpful for Hood as we continue to grow.”

 “FordMurray provides realistic quotes and timelines, so we know exactly what to expect from the process,” Caitlin said.
 With some high-demand positions open for as long as a year, hiring managers find the cost of an immigration petition can be minuscule compared to the opportunity cost of unfilled positions.

 In addition to education, FordMurray helped Hood navigate increased RFEs during the Trump Administration.
-Tech positions that evolved with changing technologies were particularly scrutinized – as degree titles didn’t always match up with positions that did not exist five years ago.
+Tech positions that evolved with changing technologies were particularly scrutinized, as degree titles did not always match positions that did not exist five years ago.